helland/Webscraper-and-book-analysis/webscraper_gutenberg/readme.md

 Set user_pure=False.
 When use_pure is set to True, the database connection uses pure python code, which is slower than the alternative, which would use a C Extension that uses the MySQL C client library.
 This was set to True due to a non-functional C extension, but with the extension installed properly, it would make the database connections faster and improve the application's performance whenever it connects to the database.

+This project should have been written in cython, C or some other language with better expected runtime.

 ## License
 	public domain